-Since its inception, Esopus was offered at subsidized cover and subscription prices (significantly less than its production cost) to make it available to people who would otherwise not be able to afford it, as well as attractive to a readership unfamiliar with higher-priced specialty arts publications.
-Before suspending publication, we offered 500 free copies of each issue to public, school, and alternative libraries in rural and inner-city areas through the Distribution to Underserved Communities (DUC) Library Program of New York City's Art Resources Transfer Ltd. Starting in the fall of 2018, the Esopus Foundation Ltd. will embark upon a comprehensive program to donate the bulk of its available back issues to public school, community center, reservation, and prison libraries around the country.
-The Foundation has already donated complete sets of these issues to the New York Public Library, which will distribute these to 32 branches within its system, and we are in talks with a number of other library systems and distribution networks to place approximately 80% of our back catalog in underserved libraries by the end of 2019.
-(Please contact the Foundation at firstname.lastname@example.org with donation requests.)
+From its inception, Esopus was offered at subsidized cover and subscription prices (significantly less than its production cost) to make it available to people who would otherwise not be able to afford it, as well as attractive to a readership unfamiliar with higher-priced specialty arts publications.
+Before suspending publication, we offered 500 free copies of each issue to public, school, and alternative libraries in rural and inner-city areas through the Distribution to Underserved Communities (DUC) Library Program of New York City's Art Resources Transfer Ltd. Starting in the fall of 2018, the Esopus Foundation Ltd. embarked upon a comprehensive program to donate the bulk of its available back issues to public school, community center, reservation, and prison libraries around the country.
+The Foundation has already donated complete sets of these issues to the New York Public Library (which distributed these to 32 branches within its network), the Brooklyn Public Library, and the public library systems in the states of Vermont and Mississippi, as well as to individual branches in a number of other states.
+The goal is to place approximately 80% of our back catalog in underserved libraries.
+(Please contact the Foundation at email@example.com with donation requests.)

-The Esopus Foundation regularly programs public events at arts venues in New York City such as P.S.1/MoMA, The Kitchen, Pioneer Works, National Sawdust, White Columns, and the Museum of the Moving Image.
-These programs have often coincided with the release of an issue and, reflecting the multidisciplinary approach of the magazine, incorporate poetry readings, musical concerts, film screenings, panel discussions, and theatrical performances from Esopus contributors.
-Editor Tod Lippy is regularly invited to speak to high school, college, and graduate-school students (recent lectures have been given at New York’s Nightingale-Bamford School for Girls; the Elizabeth Irwin High School; New York University; Maryland Institute, College of Art; Rice University; Bennington College; and USC’s Roski Graduate School of Fine Arts).
+The Esopus Foundation regularly programs public events at arts venues in New York City such as The Museum of Modern Art, P.S.1/MoMA, The Kitchen, Pioneer Works, National Sawdust, White Columns, and the Museum of the Moving Image.
+These programs have often coincided with the release of an issue or other Esopus publication and, reflecting the multidisciplinary approach of the magazine, they incorporate poetry readings, musical concerts, film screenings, panel discussions, and theatrical performances from Esopus contributors and others.
+Editor Tod Lippy is regularly invited to speak to high school, college, and graduate-school students (recent lectures have been given at the Elizabeth Irwin High School; Yale University; New York University; Maryland Institute, College of Art; Rice University; Bennington College; and USC’s Roski Graduate School of Fine Arts).